vikas6050/woop/wp-content/plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-amazon-ses-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=amazon-ses-docs-readme" rel="friend">Amazon SES documentation</a> for more details.

+#### Gmail / Google Workspace

+With our Gmail integration you will be able to send emails from your Gmail or Google Workspace account.
+There is no technical setup required.
+All you need to do is log into your Gmail/Google Workspace account and allow Easy WP SMTP to send emails on your behalf.
+That's it!
+It really is that easy.

+Other SMTP WordPress plugins will require you to go through a very long and technical setup in order to send emails via your Gmail account, but not Easy WP SMTP.
+We have made the process as simple as possible.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-gmail-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-docs-readme" rel="friend">Gmail / Google documentation</a> for more details.

 #### Mailgun

 Easy WP SMTP uses Mailgun API to reliably and quickly send out your WordPress emails.